-Customer A customer reports a quality ano maly or makes other complaints.
-Sales Staff Immediately communicate with the cus complete the Customer Complaint Form us tomer to identify the problem, and then ing the Customer Claim Notification (CCN) Quality Assuance Division ne responsible division, and then submit an istomer (within 7 working days) .
-Quality Assurance Division Analyze and confirm the anomaly Take improvement measures and confirm the efficiency Quality Assurance Division Repair management Return management Sales Staff Submit an anomaly analysis report to the customer Make sure the customer is satisfied
+Customer A customer reports a quality anomaly or makes other complaints.
+Sales Staff Sales Staff Immediately communicate with the customer to identify the problem, and then complete the Customer Complaint Form using the Customer Claim Notification (CCN) Quality Assuance Division Distinguish the anomaly problem, assign the responsible division, and then submit an anomaly analysis report to the customer (within 7 working days) .
+Quality Assurance Division Analyze and confirm the anomaly Take improvement measures and confirm the anomaly Quality Assurance Division Repair management Return management Sales Staff Submit an anomaly analysis report to the customer Make sure the customer is satisfied

-2014 Customer Complaint Types
+2015 Customer Complaint Types